How To Use The Train In China

 Arriving at your destination

-Check to see if you are the last stop on your train.
-If you are then you don’t need to rush but if you are a stop along the way then take notice of what time you are due to arrive.
-Make sure you have your things packed up and get your luggage before stopping.
-The trains don’t wait long at each station.
+If you are the last stop on your train, then you don’t need to rush, but if you are a stop along the way, then take notice of what time you are due to arrive.
+Make sure you have your things packed up and get your luggage before the stop - the trains don’t wait long at each station.

-When you exit you usually have to show your passport/ticket to get out of the station.
-Again, look for the guard as they will help you through the barriers if your passport doesn’t work.
+When you exit, you usually have to show your passport (ticket) to get out of the station.
+Again, look for the manned gate as they will help you through the barriers if your passport doesn’t work.

 Previous